'Tis The Season...

 But on weekend mornings the place was given over to the three- to seven-year-old-crowd.
 And in the interests of screwing a dollar out of every conceivable opportunity, some genius decided that nothing would delight this particular demographic more than to have Santa Claus arrive on skates.

 "Great," I said.
 "I'll get a release out to the papers and get started on the ads.
 What chump are you going to get for the role of Santa Claus?"

-"Well, we thought you'd do it as part of the seasonal promotion," they said.
+"Well, we thought you'd do it as part of the seasonal promotion," the roller rink owners said.

 They already had the Santa suit custom tailored for me.
 Made of crushed velvet and lined with real fur, it was rumored to have cost a grand.
 (This was in the '70's, when a grand was real money.)
 The leather belt was four inches wide with a silver buckle.
 There were real leather pullover boots too.
 But the best part was the wig and beard.
 They were all one piece and either made of real hair or silk.
 Even the little square Ben Franklin glasses were real glass.
 The costume was gorgeous.

-I would be lying if I said I didn't make one hell of an official looking Santa.
-I was more muscle than pork in those days, and gave the impression that jolly old Saint Nick could easily split a cord of wood.
+I would be lying if I said I didn't make one hell of an official-looking Santa.
+I looked more stocky than fat in those days, and gave the impression that jolly old Saint Nick could easily split a cord of wood.